trustedlogin/client/README.md

 If `vendor/title` is set to `GravityView`, the default confirmation screen will say `Grant GravityView access to your site.`

 When `vendor/display_name` is also defined, the text will read `GravityView Support`, the default confirmation screen will say `Grant GravityView Support access to your site.`

+## Task-specific email addresses

+In order to prevent email address collision, we recommend using "plus addresses" (also called "task-specific email addresses") for your `vendor/email` setting.

+Rather than `support@example.com`, use `support+{hash}@example.com`. `{hash}` will be dynamically replaced when used in the email address.

+This is supported by many email providers, including [Gmail](https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/plus-addressing-in-exchange-online), [Microsoft](https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/plus-addressing-in-exchange-online), [Fastmail](https://www.fastmail.com/help/receive/addressing.html), and [ProtonMail](https://protonmail.com/support/knowledge-base/creating-aliases/).

 ## Invalid capabilities